 You want more power for your morning workout, an afternoon lift during a long workday, or a boost while you cheer your kids on the soccer field.
 Will a supplement do that?

 Some may make a difference.
 But it’s best to talk with your doctor first.
-She can see if it’s OK for you to take.
+They can see if it’s OK for you to take.

 It revs up your metabolism and makes you feel like you have more physical and mental energy.
 If you just want a slight pick-me-up, Kathi Kemper, MD, director of the Center for Integrative Health and Wellness at Ohio State University, recommends caffeine from natural sources, such as a cup of coffee or tea, rather than supplements.

 This herb contains caffeine.
 Some studies show that it can help young adults with mental strain.
 But if you already get caffeine from other sources, such as coffee, be careful not to overdo it, as it can disturb your sleep.
 In higher doses, it can cause more serious problems such as anxiety and heart rhythm issues.